Improving Zero-Shot Cross-Lingual Transfer Learning via Robust Training: Zero-Shot Cross-Lingual Transfer with Robust Training

 where $\text{Enc}(\cdot)$ is the multilingual encoder and $\mathcal{L}$ is the cross-entropy loss.
 When considering adversarial training, we solve the following min-max optimization problem instead

-where $\varepsilon$ is a hyper-parameter to control the size of robust region.
-The inner maximization is trying to find the most effective perturbation to change the prediction, while the outer minimization is trying to ensure correct prediction in the worst case.
+where $\varepsilon$ is a hyper-parameter to control the size of robust regions which are described by several norm balls $\| \bm{\delta}_i \|$.
+The inner maximization finds the most effective perturbation to change the prediction, while the outer minimization tries to ensure the correct prediction against the perturbation.
+With this min-max optimization, the classifier $f$ is aware of perturbations within the robust regions $\| \bm{\delta}_i \|$ and becomes more robust.